leonardoo210399/N3mo-Blog_Portfolio/src/content/blog/leetcode-problem-15/index.md

 ---
-title: "LeetCode Problem 15: 3Sum - A Comprehensive Guide"
+title: "LeetCode Problem 15: 3 Sum - A Comprehensive Guide"
-summary: "Explore various approaches to solving the '3Sum' problem on LeetCode, including two-pointer technique and hash table methods."
+summary: "Explore various approaches to solving the '3 Sum' problem on LeetCode, including two-pointer technique and hash table methods."
 date: "2024-06-17"
 draft: false
 tags: [LeetCode, Algorithms, Data Structures, Hash Table, Two-Pointer]

 ---

-LeetCode's Problem 15, "3Sum," is a classic problem frequently encountered in technical interviews.
+LeetCode's Problem 15, "3 Sum," is a classic problem frequently encountered in technical interviews.
 It challenges your ability to find all unique triplets in an array whose sum is equal to a given target value.
 Let's explore the problem, various solutions, and key insights to excel in coding interviews.

 ## Problem Statement